cyberjunky/3commas-cyber-bots/README.md

 Then the bot helper will sleep for the set interval time, after which it will repeat these steps.

+WARNING: This script is currently being tested and not stable yet!
+Use with caution.

 ### Configuration